Frequently Asked Questions

 Anyone!
 We only ask that you watch our short video on how to interview- this will familiarize you with our methods and tools so that histories submitted to the project will all be consistently collected.
 This video will also give you the information that you need to pass on to your interviewee.

 We encourage women to interview other women.
 You will be amazed by how this process is transformative not only for the woman whose story is being told but also for the interviewer who is welcomed into another person's life.
-We also encourage interviews to be done in group formats, such as book or discussion groups.

 While we encourage women of all ages to tell their stories and to listen to one another, we can only accept histories from women 18 and older into the collection.
-However, Young Women are welcome to volunteer with the project!
+However, young women are welcome to volunteer with the project!
 Click here for more information.

 How are these histories used?

-Once a history is submitted to the Mormon Women's Oral History Project, it is formatted, names are removed (see below for more detail) and each history is given a number and archived in bound volumes in the special collections of Honnold Library at Claremont Graduate University.
+Once a history is submitted to the Mormon Women's Oral History Project, it is formatted, names are removed (see below for more detail), and each history is given a number and archived in bound volumes in the special collections of Honnold Library at Claremont Graduate University.
 Redacted versions with identifying information removed are also available online through the Claremont Colleges Digital Library.

 Scholars, students, amateur historians and other interested parties can request access to the hardbound collection or read the redacted online versions.
 These interested parties might use these oral histories as source material in books, articles, and other publications.
 Graduate students have used the collections as sources for their theses and dissertations.
 The hope is that the collection will become the go-to source for stories about Mormon women in the twentieth century in the historical record.